 Wrexham LL11 1RB

-Wrexham County Borough Museum & Archives was originally the barracks for the Royal Denbighshire Militia; later the building became the town's police station and court house.
-The museum has three galleries: the main gallery is a family friendly space which introduces visitors to the history of Wrexham and displays some of the star items in the museum's collection.
-Collections: Archives and local history of Wrexham and the Borderlands.
-Highlights of the collection include: brick, tiles and terracotta collection from local manufacturers, clocks made locally, bakelite ware collection and the Welsh Football Collection.
+Wrexham County Borough Museum & Archives was originally the barracks for the Royal Denbighshire Militia; later the building became the town’s police station and court house.
+The museum has three galleries: the main gallery is a family friendly space which introduces visitors to the history of Wrexham and displays some of the star items in the museum’s collection.